whussain2/Analysis-pipeline/README.md

 # [Phenotypic Data Analysis Workflow and Documentation](https://whussain2.github.io/Analysis-pipeline/Codes/sample.html)

-- This repository contains the phenotypic data analysis pipeline and complete documentation of analysis workflow as R Markdown generated HTML file.
+- This repository contains the end-to-end analysis workflow of phenotypic data.
+The workflow is divided into two parts: 1) Pre-processing and Quality Check and 2) Data Analysis analysis in ASReml R package and lme4 R package.

 # Description

 ```
 In this pipeline we provide an overview of how rainfed breeding program at IRRI has leveraged R
 computational power with open-source resource tools like R Markdown, plotly, LaTeX and HTML
-to develop a unique data analysis workflow and redesigned it to a reproducible document for
+to develop a data analysis workflow and redesigned it to a reproducible document for
 better interpretation, visualization and seamlessly sharing with partners.
 The generated report
 is the state-of-the-art implementation of analysis workflow and outputs either in text,
 tables or graphics in a unified way as one document.